A. PPM 3-32, Discrimination and Harassment

 2. Incidents of violent behavior must be reported as described below.

-3. No individual may be retaliated against for engaging in “protected activities” as defined in this policy.
+3. No individual may be retaliated against for engaging in “protected activities” as defined.

 5. False reports of violent behavior made intentionally may result in disciplinary action up to and including termination or expulsion.
 Filing a false report to University Police may be a criminal offense.